steveruizok/finder-toolbar-shortcuts/README.md

 ## Usage

-- In Finder, navigate to the folder you wish to open (in Terminal or Visual Studio Code).
+- In Finder, navigate to a folder.
 - Click the `>_` shortcut to open the current folder in Terminal.
 - Or Click the `</>` shortcut to open the current folder in Visual Studio Code.
+- Or Click the `+` shortcut to create a new file in the current folder.

 ⚠️ The first time you run each shortcut, you'll be asked to give permission for certain automation tasks.
-If you have concerns about security, feel free to inspect and compile your own copies from the provided scripts.
+If you have concerns about security, feel free to open the apps in [Script Editor](https://support.apple.com/en-gb/guide/script-editor/welcome/mac).

 ## Extension

+To change which app is used (for either the code editor or the terminal), see the instructions [here](https://twitter.com/steveruizok/status/1305428309015232512?s=20).

 Feel free to contribute other shortcuts to this project or suggest them on this project's [issues](https://github.com/steveruizok/toolbar-code-shortcuts/issues/new) page.

-Icons (including light mode alternates) are available in the `icons` folder, along with the Sketch file used to create them.
-Follow [this guide](https://support.apple.com/kb/PH25383?locale=en_US) to add your icon to your application or to change the icon for the apps in this repo.
+Icons are available here on [Figma](https://www.figma.com/file/JCw9pjiV14XFGZyLAzlLod/icons?node-id=0%3A1).

 ## Support